Dad’s Retirement Trip: To Texas And Beyond

 During this trip, the train gets close to Mexico (although not cross over).
 One attraction to keep your eye out for is the “Marfa Prada Store.”

 The train does not stop for you to get out and see the store; you can see it as the train rolls by.
 Besides, the store isn’t a store, but it is an art exhibit.
 The product inside is real Parada, but the bags have holes in them, and the shoes are all rights or are they lefts.
 Nevertheless, it is something to see as you roll through Texas.

 Why Aren’t Spending More Time In Texas

 Some of you might ask, Kev, since your Dad wanted to see Texas, why are you go to Texas instead of passing through?
 That is a fantastic question that I have asked myself.
-El Paso, TX, was an option when we were looking at this trip, but my Dad opted to go to LA instead.
+El Paso, TX, was an option when we looked at this trip, but my Dad opted to go to LA instead.

 Going to LA saved us a few days of hotels.
 He also thought it could be less stressful.
 Since he hasn’t traveled much, he didn’t want to push it.
-As someone who travels a lot, I forget how overwhelming a trip like this can be to some people.
+As someone who travels a lot, I forget how overwhelming a trip can be to some people.

 He also said, if he likes the trip, he has an excuse to go back.